Prepared for future success - Graduates share their story

 Seeing progress in all these areas is very rewarding.

 I wear a lot of hats.
 With international students, I focus on English skills and acclimating to American culture.
 For grades 1-12, I work with students who struggle in a class or content area.
 I also coach students who need help with study skills like organization.
-At the end of the day, I oversee students in the after-school room from 3-4pm.

 Why do students thrive at Freeman Academy?